 The requirements for a major and a minor in Business Law can be found in the Unit of study table.

-Honours study in Business Law is available to eligible students.
-For eligibility requirements and details of the admissions application process, students should refer to the Current Students Honours page.
+Honours study in Business Law is not available to eligible students.

 On successful completion of the Business Law major students will be able to:

 |Major learning outcome|

 |1.
 Identify legal issues and legal risks that arise in a business context.|